kiwicom/orbit/src/hooks/useBoundingRect/README.md

 # useDimensionsRect

-`useDimensionsRect` hook is useful when you need to get the return of [`getBoundingClientRect`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) and have it up to date when the event `resize` happens on window object.
+The `useDimensionsRect` hook is useful when you need to get a returned value from [`getBoundingClientRect`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) and have it update when the `resize` event is fired on the `window` object.

 To implement the `useDimensionsRect` hook in your component, add the import: